CrowRed/11oclocknumber/wiki/games.md

 **3 Line Game:** Sets up who we are, relationship, location, what we're doing in 3 lines.
 **It's Tuesday:** Character enters and says "It's Tuesday" in 2 more lines we set up who we are, relationship, location, what we are doing.
 **Endowing game:** Open scene, each line must endow the other character.
 Working on narrowing the scene as opposed to broadening it.
+**Here Comes Jack:** Two characters are on stage endowing a character who is offstage.
+We get all of our basic information out about the scene right away and then play the game of constantly endowing a character until they come on stage using all the offers.

 ## Musical Games
+**Musical Space Jump:** There is 1 theme that is used to build up the scenes.
+Scenes are built with 1 character on stage, when ready a second character will clap in and change the scene (still working off the theme).
+This continues until eventually all actors are onstage.
+Singing begins with a main chorus that can be song over each scene (think Les Mis).
+The character that initialized each scene is in charge of singing a verse.
+Chorus can be tagged at the end of each scene.
+We continue until we are left with just one person again.

 ## Songs
 **Opening Number (Life as a Musical):** Ask for occupation, choose most obvious location for that occupation to take place.
 Begin with scene painting.
 All involved in song are the same character (all nurses or all marines etc.) Chorus establishes location, verses continue painting.
 Working on clumps and building a dance break the same way a chorus is built.